nordic-institute/X-Road/doc/kubernetes_security_guide.md

     kubectl delete -f /path/to/file.yaml
     ```

+The [security-server-sidecar-network-policy-examples manifest template](./files/security-server-sidecar-network-policy-examples.yaml) contains examples of all the above network policies.

 ## 6 Pod Security Policies

 Pod Security Policies are a cluster-level resource which holds a collection of flags that control security aspects of the pod specification.
 These flags define the conditions with which a pod should be run within the cluster when created.
 If a request for creating a pod does not meet these conditions, the request is rejected and the pod is not created.